rust-unofficial/patterns/functional/lenses.md

 ## Prisms: A Higher-Order form of "Optics"

-A simple function such as `unique_ids` above operates on a single lens.
+A simple function such as `unique_ids_lens` above operates on a single lens.
 A *prism* is a function that operates on a *family* of lenses.
 It is one conceptual level higher, using lenses as a building block, and continuing the metaphor, is part of a family of "optics".